By Dennis Hartley

 Paul beans him with a frying pan, inadvertently killing Mary’s overeager groper.
 When the couple discovers a sizable wad of money on the body, a light bulb goes off-and the Blands come up with a unique plan for financing the restaurant that they have always dreamed of opening (and helping rid the world of those icky swingers!).
 Things get complicated, however when a burglar (Robert Beltran) ingratiates himself into their scheme.
 Yes, it’s sick…but in a good way.
 Just wait until you meet Doris the Dominatrix.

-Ed Wood– Director Tim Burton and his favorite leading man Johnny Depp have worked together on so many films over the last 20-odd years that they must be joined at the hip.
+Ed Wood– Director Tim Burton and his favorite leading man Johnny Depp have worked together on so many films over the last 20-odd years that they are surely joined at the hip by now.
 For my money, this affectionate 1994 biopic about the man who directed “the worst film of all time” remains their best collaboration.
 It’s also unique in Burton’s canon in that it is somewhat grounded in reality.

-Depp gives a brilliant performance as Edward D. Wood, Jr., who unleashed the infamously inept yet 100% certified camp classic, Plan 9 from Outer Space on an unsuspecting movie-going publicin the late 50s.
+Depp gives a brilliant performance as Edward D. Wood, Jr., who unleashed the infamously inept yet 100% certified trash classic, Plan 9 from Outer Space on an unsuspecting movie-going public in the late 50s.
 While there are lots of belly laughs, none are at the expense of the off-beat characters.
-There’s no mean-spiritedness here; that’s what makes the film so endearing.
-Martin Landau steals the film with his droll, Oscar-winning turn as Bela Lugosi.
+There’s no mean-spirited intent here; that’s what makes the film so endearing.
+Martin Landau steals his scenes with a droll, Oscar-winning turn as Bela Lugosi.
 Bill Murray, Sarah Jessica Parker, Patricia Arquette and Jeffrey Jones also shine .

 I Married a Witch– Clocking in at 77 minutes, Rene Clair’s breezy 1942 romantic fantasy packs in more wit, sophistication and fun than any ten modern “comedies” you’d care to name put together.
 I’ll tell you what else holds up pretty well after 70 years…Veronica Lake’s allure and pixie charm.
 Lake is a riot as a witch who re-materializes 300 years after putting a curse on all male descendants of a Puritan who sent her to the stake.